mannubaveja007/Degen_Token_ERC20/README.md

 * Just Fork or download the code and compile it with truffle.
 * Visit this website and paste the code --> https://remix.ethereum.org/
 * Compile and deploy it.
-* Open the HTML file: Now... just open the index.html file in your browser.

 ## 👋👋 Join in!